Enhanced sampling methods for molecular dynamics simulations: Adaptive seeding methods

-MSM building involves discretizing the configurational space into states (usually called microstates in the MSM literature, at odds with \hyperlink{Microstate} {the definition} used in this review) and estimating their probability distribution as well as the probability of transitions between these states for a given time lag $\tau$.
+MSM building involves discretizing the configuration space into states (usually called microstates in the MSM literature, at odds with \hyperlink{ref:Microstate} {the definition} used in this review) and estimating their probability distribution as well as the probability of transitions between these states for a given time lag $\tau$.
 Discretization of the space can in principle be done based on geometric criteria.
-However, since the focus of MSM building has been to extract kinetic properties, discretization has often been performed based on kinetic proximity, using time-lagged independent component analysis (TICA).
+However, since the focus of MSM building has been to extract kinetic properties, discretization is often performed based on kinetic proximity, using time-lagged independent component analysis (TICA).
 The transition probabilities are gathered in a transition matrix $T_{ij}$ which records the probabilities of transitions from state $i$ to $j$ given a time lag $\tau$.
 Estimating the probability density directly from counting the number of configurations falling in a state would be incorrect for a strategically seeded ensemble.
 However, the fact that the transition probabilities are taken into account enables to reconstruct the probability density, see Section~\ref{sec:fe_estimators}.
-These microstates are generally then clustered into macrostates using a distance metric.
+These microstates are generally then clustered into \hyperlink{ref:Macrostate} {macrostate}s using a distance metric.